-Celgene (CELG) is the obvious place to start on the morning of Monday, Jan.
+(CELG - Get Report) is the obvious place to start on the morning of Monday, Jan.
 7. Last year, management issued financial guidance at the conference and will likely do so again.
 I will also be watching the company's body language on Abraxane closely for any hints about detailed results from a phase III trial in pancreatic cancer to be presented at a medical meeting later in January.
-[I wrote a previous column about Abraxane.]

 - $2.5+ million portfolio

 - Large-cap and dividend focus